DemonSpartan117/ProjectAppStuff/README.md

         something for a rating on the app (need a way to make sure users only rate a product once (they can change their rating but they do not get more than one rating of each app))

       methods
-        add an entry to the forum
+        add an entry to the forum (this could be a method to put in the User objects (I think it should be an operator that is implemented by the original User class that chacks to see if the user is registered before allowing them to enter a post to add or this all could be taken care of by having the webpage form according to what type of user is currently browsing the site (like most sites do) (the only reason I am offering alternative possibilities is because I am not familiar with a lot of HTML right now and, as said before, less with databases so I don't know if these simple designs incorperated into most sites today are easy to implement or hard)))

 That is it for now.
 More to be added by me and as a group.
-I have a good start here organizing information in a more usable manner with descriptions.
+I have a good start here organizing information in a more usable manner with descriptions (almost like user stories except it's not).